TitanML: Shaping the Future of Neural Network Compression

 That’s why we also apply methods that fundamentally change the structure of the matrix, breaking larger matrices into smaller ones, which run faster on GPUs.
 A simple and popular way to do so is singular value decomposition (SVD), which reduces the matrix rank.
 Yet, we know from quantum physics that this is a terrible way of compressing quantum states, and the same is true for deep neural networks.

-There are other methods for compressing quantum states more reasonably, such as matrix product states and tensor networks, which I explored during my Ph.D.
-The layers and weights of a deep neural network are large, multi-dimensional tensors – the same mathematical object that describes quantum mechanical states.
-And the same methods that can compress quantum states can also compress large neural networks.
+Other methods for compressing quantum states more reasonably exist, such as matrix product states and tensor networks, which I explored during my Ph.D.
+The layers and weights of a deep neural network are large, multidimensional tensors—the same mathematical object that describes quantum mechanical states.
+The same methods that can compress quantum states can also compress large neural networks.

 These methods have been buried within the academic literature, and we’re trying to make them accessible, adding a valuable tool to the developer’s toolbox.
 The key to our approach is to stack some of these methods together coherently.